giellalt/dict-sma-mul/inc/00readme.txt

 Todolist:

-1. Empty rest.csv to the other files, primarily to noun.csv.
-2. Make the lemma entries unique.
+1. Make the lemma entries unique.
-3. Make the csv files adjust to the target format.
+2. Make the csv files adjust to the target format.
-4. Do the conversion. @cip: done!
+3. Do the conversion. @cip: done!

 Just try the following: